sskausik08/Genesis/Genesis-AEC-Readme.txt

 all dependencies of Genesis.
 The install script can be found in the Genesis directory - install

-Copy install to $HOME, and from $HOME, run:
+Copy install to $HOME, and from $HOME, run on terminal:

 	chmod +x install
 	sudo ./install

+Open a new terminal to run Genesis (.bash_profile updated by install)